jenskutilek/fakelab/doc/truetype-hinting/index.md

 These commands also move a point by a specified amount (in eigths of a pixel, between -1 and 1 pixel) in a defined range of ppms.
 In contrast to MDeltaH and MDeltaV, these “Final Delta” operations are peformed after all other commands have been applied.

-## Examples
+## Example Glyphs

 Let’s look at some examples.

 ![](tth-e.webp)

-In addition to the command symbols in the outline view, you can show the commands as text in the “TrueType Program” window:
+In addition to the command symbols in the outline view, you can view the commands as text in the “TrueType Program” window:

 <table>
     <tr><th>Command</th></tr>